Bible Reading: Matthew 25:14-30

 “Watch therefore, for you know neither the day nor the hour” (Matthew 25:13)

 The parable of the talents is probably a familiar story to all of us.
-All of us have God-given talents that are to be used for His Glory.
+All of us have God-given talents to be used for His Glory.
 We must find our talents and utilise their full potential because it is our responsibility to our God, who has brought us into His Kingdom.
 That is all true; however, upon reading this passage in context, there is a deeper meaning in this parable.

-As Jesus nears His crucifixion, on the Mount of Olives, Jesus tells His disciples of what was going to happen after He left earth.
+As Jesus nears His crucifixion on the Mount of Olives, Jesus tells His disciples of what was going to happen after He left earth.
 In seriousness, Jesus described the end times to His disciples.
 It was going to be brutal and hard.
 Evil was going to reign and rule over society.
 Christians would be persecuted and harshly trialled; physically, mentally and spiritually.
 Yet, Jesus also spoke of His return in full power to confront the peak of evil in this world.

 In all these things, God calls for obedience now.
 The parable of the talents is a call to action today because we are in the end times.
 The world is growing in evil, and we do not know when Jesus is coming back or when He will take our lives and call us home.
 The question is, what will we be doing when that day comes?
 There is no way to be ready except to gear up now.
 Are we currently living in obedience to God in all aspects of our lives?
-God gives someone talents, others two and some even five.
+God gives some one talent, others two and some even five.
 The thing in common is that God demands all to be sown and reaped.
 Have you made use of every talent and every opportunity to serve God in response to the grace and love He has lavished on us?
 Time is limited, and obedience is urgent.
 Where do we stand?
 Will God use our lives?

 We are the ones who need to put off our sins and obey God’s call.
 We are the ones who have to follow God starting from now.
-However, in our obedience remember, it’s not by works that we are saved.
+However, in our obedience, remember, it’s not by works that we are saved.
 Obedience does not yield salvation.
 On the other hand, If the gracious and almighty God has saved us, what reason do we have but to kneel in obedience to the King of our lives who have given us another chance of true life?
-To those who are found faithful God will say, “Well done, good and faithful servant.
+To those who are found faithful, God will say, “Well done, good and faithful servant.
 You have been faithful over a little, I will set your over much.
 Enter into the joy of your Master” (Matthew 25:21).
 Who are those that will live wholly in obedience to God?
 It’s for those who seek to foretaste the real joy of the Master.